DevNambi/blog-drafts/000 - summit learning.md

 **The Bandwagon Effect**

-Do popular sessions get higher scores?
-Yes, but it's a very minor effect.
+It turns out popular sessions do get higher scores, but the linkage is very weak.
 The correlation between attendance and speaker rating scores is low (R2 = 0.031, p-value 0.012).

-So, popular speakers are also better-rated speakers, but not by much.
+So, popular speakers are also more highly rated, but not by much.

-#### How to Use This Data

-*How will scores be used in the future?
-What can statistical analysis tell us about how much it should be used?*
+**Consistency**

 @BrentO: Is past performance an indicator of future success - did repeat performers improve, stay the same, or get worse?

+* Show scores over time as a line chart
+* Then show it again, with YoY change.
+How much do speakers change over time?

 #### Future Research